Lovinity/wwsu/README.md

 | sportsremote_returning | A remotely-produced sports broadcast is about to resume. |
 ## Requests [/requests]
 Requests endpoints regard the WWSU track request system.
+## Recipients [/recipients]
+These endpoints regard the recipients and clients that may send or receive messages.
+### /recipients/get [GET /recipients/get]
+Retrieve an array of recipients that can receive and send messages.
+This endpoint supports sockets, returns data in the structure defined in the websockets section, and uses the "recipients" event.
+#### Response 200

+    [
+	    {
+		    "createdAt": "2018-05-15T22:31:34.381Z",
+            "updatedAt": "2018-05-15T22:31:34.381Z",
+		    "ID": 1,
+		    "group": "system", // Each recipient can be grouped together by the group "name": "emergency", // A key identifier of the recipient "label": "Technical Issues", // A human friendly label for the recipient "status": 1, // 1 = red (active issue), used by emergency, 2 = yellow (online), used by the computers and display groups, 3 = unused, 4 = blue (pending request), used by track requests, 5 = green (online), used by public clients, 0 = gray (offline / none)
+		    "time": "2018-05-15T22:31:34.381Z" // ISO string of the last time the recipient was active.
+		},
+		...
+    ]
 ### /requests/get [GET /requests/get]
 Get an array of requested tracks. **Requires authorization** This endpoint supports sockets, uses the "requests" event, and returns data in the structure defined in the websockets section.
 However, it is important to note that a delete is not sent out until the request begins playing; it is not sent out when a request is queued in automation.
 This is by design.